Written by the team at L’Atelier Aesthetics and checked by Dr Duncan Brennand, Lead Aesthetic Doctor at L’Atelier Aesthetics, 101 Harley Street

 Downtime | 24 to 48 hours of redness | 24 to 48 hours of redness | Around 24 hours of redness |

-A typical plan is three sessions spaced four to six weeks apart.
+A standard course is three sessions spaced four to six weeks apart.
 Redness settles within 24 to 48 hours and most patients are comfortable in makeup the following day.
-Early improvements in skin quality appear within two to three weeks, with the full result showing around three months after the final session once the new collagen has fully developed.
-Results typically last 12 to 18 months, with a maintenance session once a year to keep things going.
+Early improvements in skin quality are usually noticeable within two to three weeks.
+The full result becomes visible at around three months after the final session, once new collagen formation has had time to develop fully.
+Results typically last 12 to 18 months, with a single maintenance session once a year sufficient to sustain the improvement.

 Dr Duncan Brennand, Lead Aesthetic Doctor, L’Atelier Aesthetics